View the most popular items in our shop

 What’s next for the video game collection?

 I really want to find the absolute first video game to ever depict London, and also the first video game developed by a Londoner (which might of course be the same game).

 If you have any suggestions about games that the Museum of London could collect in the future, or would like to share you own stories of classic video games, please get in touch.

-Seeing the city through 18 video games recently acquired for the museum's collection
+How is London represented in the digital world?
+See the city through 18 video games recently acquired for the museum's collection

 Conservator Abby Moore explores the unique challenges of restoring historic plastics.